FAQ – Frequently Asked Questions

 - Steps 1 through 6 can be repeated one or more times, as alternating between backwash and rinse will help to dislodge more out of the filter.
 When the water runs clear in the sight glass, you’re done.

 NOTE: Your pool most likely will lose some water during the backwash/rinse process.
 Therefore, water may need to be added to the pool to replace it.
+You may also see some sand coming out of the backwash hose during this process.
+This is normal, as backwashing actually skims a thin layer of sand off the top inside the filter and this sand layer comes out through the backwash hose.

 How many gallons is my pool?